Xinyi-Wu/Mathematical-and-Data-Modelling/README.md

 # Mathematical-and-Data-Modelling

-(Please see more detail in our report)
+(Please see more details in our report)

 ### Singular Value Decomposition (SVD)